Your money-making expert. Financial journalist, TV and radio personality.

-If you’re serious about number plates then you can make good money investing in them, it’s just a matter of knowing what kind of plates to look out for and holding on to them until their value is at its peak.
+If you’re serious about number plates you can make good money investing in them, It’s just a matter of knowing what kind of plates to look out for, and holding onto them until their value is at its peak.

-Most of us have a load of junk that we could probably sell for a bit of money and a car boot sale is a great way to do this.
+Most of us have a load of unused or unwanted items that we could probably sell for a bit of money.
+A car boot sale is a great way to do this.

-It’s a case of digging deep and finding what is lying around your house that’s potentially worth a few bob and loading it into the boot of your car.
+It’s a case of finding what’s lying around your house that could potentially be worth a few quid, and loading it into the boot of your car.

-If you’re serious about a career in driving instructing then there are certain things you’ll need.
+If you’re serious about a career as a driving instructor then there are certain things you’ll need.
 You must:

 There are over 60 courier companies in London alone, and more than 1,300 across the whole of the UK.

-You’d be self-employed, but contracted out to various courier companies.
-All the jobs are recorded by you and the company, and you invoice the company at the end of the week.
+You’d be self-employed but contracted out to various courier companies.
+All the jobs are recorded by you and the company, and you invoice the company at the end of the week or month.

 Beginning as a freelancer means you can start in your spare time and work around your current job while you build your business network.
 If you don’t work, you don’t earn.
 But the further you go and the more you can carry, the more you’ll get paid.

-Obviously, if you’re planning on delivering a lot of items then it makes sense to have a bigger vehicle – you don’t necessarily have to deliver big, bulk items but it’s important to have sufficient room for a few items if you’re going to make a real go of it.
+Obviously, if you’re planning on delivering a lot of items then it makes sense to have a bigger vehicle.
+You don’t necessarily have to deliver big items in bulk, but it’s important to have sufficient room for a few items if you’re going to make a real go of it.

 Remember, if you do become a courier, don’t forget to notify the Inland Revenue so you’re paying the right amount of tax and won’t get a nasty fine later.

-Admittedly your tax disc probably isn’t worth very much at this particular moment, even tax discs from 1926 in average condition are only selling for £40, but hold on to it and the value will increase.
+Admittedly your tax disc probably isn’t worth very much at this particular moment (tax discs from 1926 in average condition are only selling for £40).
+But hold on to it and the value will increase.

-People actually collect tax discs (veleologists) and the highest amount paid was for a disc from 1921, which sold for £810.
+People (veleologists) actually collect tax discs.
+The highest amount paid was for a disc from 1921, which sold for £810.

-Much like stamps, your tax disc may become a rare collectable and a veleologist might be willing to pay big money for it.
+Much like stamps, your tax disc may become a rare collectible.
+A veleologist might be willing to pay big money for it!

-Collectors are often most exited about the first and last of the items they collect, so it will be your last tax disc that’s most desirable.
+Collectors are often excited about saying they have the ‘earliest’ and ‘last’ version of the items they collect.
+So it could be your last tax disc that ends up the most desirable.

 Remember, look after your disc well as you wait for it to become valuable.
 Any damage will reduce the value straight away.

-Wouldn’t you much rather turn your empty seats into cash in hand?
+Why travel alone when you could turn your empty seats into cash in hand?

-To do this look at the regular journeys you make, whether it be to work each day or a trip to see your family over the weekend, and find out if anyone you know is heading the same way.
+To do this, look at the regular journeys you make, whether it be to work each day or a trip to see your family over the weekend.
+Find out if anyone you know is heading the same way.

 If there’s a colleague at work who regularly gets the train, why not offer to give them a lift in return for a contribution towards the petrol money?

-We all know the cost of train travel, so you’ll be saving them money and making some yourself.
+We all know the cost of train travel (and the hassle of delays).
+This way, you’ll be saving them money and making some yourself.

-If you can fill all your empty seats then you could cover your fuel bill completely!
+If you can fill all your empty seats you could cover your fuel bill completely.

-As a school run nanny it would be your job to pick the kids up from school and then supervise them as they do their homework until their parents return.
+As a school run nanny it would be your job to either drop the kids off or pick them up from school.
+You might also need to supervise them as they do their homework, or until their parents return.

-You may need to alter your car insurance as well to cover the child passenger – if this is the case, make sure the parent’s reimburse you.
+You may need to alter your car insurance to cover the child passenger, or invest in a child car seat.
+If this is the case, make sure the parents reimburse you.

-The most effective way to get a job is through a nannies agency, such as Top Notch Nannies, and you should expect to be making at least £10 an hour.
+The most effective way to get a job is through a nanny agency, such as Top Notch Nannies, and you should expect to be making at least £10 an hour.